How to Create a Members-Only WooCommerce Purchasing Club: Your Complete Step-by-Step Guide

 To address these various use-cases, we’re going to show you tutorials on two different methods to create a members-only WooCommerce purchasing club:

-- WooCommerce Password Protected Categories – this method is more flexible and lets you choose between free/paid memberships and whether or not to make all of your products members-only.
+- WooCommerce Protected Categories – this method is more flexible and lets you choose between free/paid memberships and whether or not to make all of your products members-only.
 Skip to tutorial.

 - WooCommerce Private Store – this method is simpler but not quite as flexible.
 It makes your entire store private, which will only fit certain types of purchasing clubs.
 Skip to tutorial.